PVidev/HTML-CSS-JS-PY-Projects/README.md

 # HTML-CSS-JS-Projects

+This repository contains small projects mainly focused on **HTML**, **CSS**, **JavaScript**, and **API integrations**.

+## 📂 Projects List

-1. HTML/CSS Page with background video - 10min project
+### 🎬 HTML/CSS Page with Background Video
+⏳ *Estimated time: 10 min*

+A simple webpage that features a background video using HTML & CSS.

+---

-2. Crypto Mining Calculator - maybe 30min project
+### ⛏️ Crypto Mining Calculator
+⏳ *Estimated time: 30 min*

+A JavaScript-powered calculator for estimating cryptocurrency mining profitability.

+---

-3. Digital Clock - 5min project
+### ⏰ Digital Clock
+⏳ *Estimated time: 5 min*

+A digital clock that updates in real-time using JavaScript.

+---

-4. Random Emoji Icon - 10min project
+### 🎭 Random Emoji Icon
+⏳ *Estimated time: 10 min*

+Generates a random emoji each time the page is refreshed or a button is clicked.

+---

-5. Random Lucky - 15min project
+### 🍀 Random Lucky
-6. JS Calculator - 25 min project
+⏳ *Estimated time: 15 min*

+A simple game that randomly picks a lucky winner.

+---

+### 🧮 JavaScript Calculator
+⏳ *Estimated time: 25 min*

+A basic calculator built with HTML, CSS, and JavaScript for performing arithmetic operations.

+---

+More projects coming soon! 🚀